jonascarpay/apecs/examples/Shmup.md

 ```

 The third store we will use is `Global`, used to model global variables.
-`Global` stores also hold a single component, but unlike `Unique`, that
+`Global` stores also hold a single Component, but unlike `Unique`, that
-component does not belong to any particular entity.
+Component does not belong to any particular Entity.
 Instead, a `Global`
-store will always yield its one component, regardless of the entity it
+store will always yield its one Component, regardless of the Entity it
 is queried for.
-So more accurately, a global component belongs to
+So more accurately, a global Component belongs to
-/every/ entity.
+/every/ Entity.

-The initial value of a `Global` will be drawn from that component’s
+The initial value of a `Global` will be drawn from that Component’s
 `Monoid` instance.

 `Score` keeps the score, and `Time` the total elapsed time.